hexed-workshop/hexed-workshop.github.io/content/call-for-papers.md

 ## Workshop aims and scope

+The Human-Centric eXplainable AI in Education (HEXED) Workshop aims to bring together researchers and practitioners from the fields of machine learning and education to discuss the challenges and opportunities of using interpretable machine learning models in education research.

 Advances in machine learning have led to complex models that are difficult or impossible to interpret.
 This lack of explainability often has multiple causes, such as a large number of parameters, the complexity of the architecture, or the abstract nature of the features used.
-As education research continues to increasingly rely on such models, this lack of interpretability can further obscure issues pertaining to fairness, accountability, and actionable insights.
+As education research continues to increasingly rely on such models, this lack of interpretability can further obscure issues pertaining to **fairness, accountability, and actionable insights**.
 This in turn can lead to a lack of trust among stakeholders, such as students, teachers, and administrators.

-The growing need for interpretable AI in education, along with the increasing awareness of its challenges and implications, calls for a community of experts to work together to:
+The **growing need for interpretable AI in education**, along with the increasing awareness of its challenges and implications, calls for a community of experts to work together to:

 1. develop a shared vision and common vocabulary in trustworthy educational data mining,
 2. disseminate work to raise awareness of the need for interpretable AI in education,